 Often using industrial materials which are activated in experimental ways, complex relationships are revealed through the handling of these junk-like objects with radical care and tenderness.

 Ashleigh has worked with artists and companies including Marrugeku, GUTS Dance, Jenni Large, Liesel Zink, Daniele Constance, STOMPIN, Jamaal Burkmaar, Denada Dance Theatre and Tami Dance Company.
-She toured with GUTS Dance (Mparntwe) for the regional Australia tour of ‘The Perception Experiment’ in 2020, and with Marrugeku for the Western Australian tour of ‘Jurrungu Ngan-ga (Straight Talk)’ in 2021.
+She toured with GUTS Dance (Mparntwe) for the regional Australia tour of ‘The Perception Experiment’ in 2020 and ‘Value For Money’ in 2023, and with Marrugeku for the Western Australian tour of ‘Jurrungu Ngan-ga (Straight Talk)’ in 2021.

 Ashleigh has a long history working with young people, using dance as a tool for expression, confidence and creativity.
 From 2013-2018 she was a facilitator for COSMOU and CONARTE (Spain), leading movement workshops and creating multidisciplinary performances with young people.
 She has been a choreographic collaborator for ‘Alice Can Dance’ with GUTS Dance since 2018, creating large-scale contemporary dance works with over 200 young people in Mparntwe.
 She has also worked in remote communities as part of Artists on Tour with Artback NT since 2019.

 In 2013 she co-founded of AGITART: Figueres es mou (Spain) a cultural project consisting of an annual international dance festival, audience engagement projects, a touring dance company, theatre programming and collaborations with international partners.
 From 2018 - 2021 Ashleigh was Program Manager for Supercell Festival of Contemporary Dance (Brisbane).